By Sarah Pierce, Sr. Vice President

 1. Resolve your customer’s problems

-This sounds like a no-brainer, but you’d be surprised at how often customers contact businesses with a problem which never gets resolved.
+This sounds like a no-brainer, but you’d be surprised at how often customers contact businesses with a problem that never gets resolved.
 According to The Verde Customer Pulse Database, only four in ten (39%) respondents were completely satisfied with how their problem was handled and six in ten (61%) were unhappy to some degree.

 From the point of view of the unhappy group, the company now has two negative repercussions: the problem itself, and then failing to handle it properly after a complaint.
 This has a huge impact on customer loyalty.
 Any result which is not complete satisfaction when it comes to complaint handling causes loyalty to drop by at least 40%.